Via ferrata: Canada

 There are several via ferratas in Canada, mostly privately operated.
 In 2002, the mountain guide François Guy Thivierge installed the first two via ferratas, with a zip line, in Canada, at the Canyon St Anne close to Québec City.
 In 2003, Thivierge developed 2 more via ferratas (with 2 zip lines) in Les Palissades de Charlevoix, 10 km north on 170 road from St Siméon.
 There is one in Arbraska Laflèche in Val-des-Monts, Quebec and a second one in Arbraska Rawdon in Rawdon, Quebec.

 Western Canada has eight routes.
 The largest via ferrata in Canada can be found on Mt.
 Nimbus in the Purcell Mountains of British Columbia.
 One of two operated by Canadian Mountain Holidays, this via ferrata is accessible only by helicopter.
 British Columbia's other via ferratas are at Kicking Horse Mountain Resort near Golden, at the Sea to Sky Gondola near Squamish, and at Whistler.

 Western Canada's first public via ferrata is on Mt.
 Stelfox in Alberta, halfway between Nordegg and the Icefield Parkway in the Rocky Mountains; the trailhead can be picked up at the parking lot on the east side of the Cline River.
 The climb is about 180 m (600 ft) long and takes around 2 hours to return to the parking lot.
 The other via ferratas in Alberta are on Mount Ernest Ross and on Mt.
 Norquay.

 China

 In recent years, China's rise of a professional Ferrata construction company, called Yuehua Junning, the company's team mostly through the Cave Union and IRATA professional training, and has its own Ferrata components production lines and R&D institutions.
 Its team has built more than 20 Ferratas in the Hainan, Guizhou, Sichuan, Chongqing, Henan, Shandong, Zhejiang, Jiangxi, Beijing and other places.
 The more famous lines are in Xiushui County, Jiangxi Province, and East Huhai Scenic Area.

 Mount Hua, near Xi'an in China, has at least two short via ferrata routes.
 As of 2016, more than 10 ferratas have been built in China, including Beijing, Guizhou, Chongqing, Jiangxi, Yunnan, and Shanxi.
 Prisme through its Chinese partner Beijing Via Ferrata Development & Services Co.
 Ltd, built 3 ferratas in Beijing, Shanxi and Yunnan.
-A few local companies have begun to build via ferrata as well, although the safety standards of via ferrata built by local companies are not the same as Prisme or other European builders.